 Boston is diverse and has many distinct communities.
 Because Boston is defined by neighborhoods, you'll need some understanding of the different areas to better navigate apartment listings.

 Boston Conservatory is located at the intersection of the Back Bay and Fenway neighborhoods, near Kenmore Square.
-Most apartment listings for these neighborhoods will appear under the "Back Bay" heading with a notation indicating the sub-neighborhood in which the apartment is located.
+Most apartment listings for these neighborhoods will appear under the "Back Bay" heading, with a notation indicating the sub-neighborhood in which the apartment is located.
 The Back Bay, Fenway, and Kenmore areas, as well as parts of the South End, are within walking distance of Boston Conservatory.

-In general, housing costs decrease the farther from the heart of the city.
+In general, housing costs decrease the farther one goes from the heart of the city.
 A Boston map and online apartment listing sites will give an idea of what is available in the various sections of the city.
 Visit the City of Boston website for a description of each neighborhood.

 What are the average prices of apartments in the Boston area?

-Housing in the heart of Boston can be pricey, but vary considerably depending on your requirements.
+Housing in the heart of Boston can be pricey, but cost varies considerably depending on your requirements.
 The following table gives a variety of rates for unfurnished apartments in the Boston area, as reported by numerous real estate agents.
 Of course, prices will vary depending on the area in which you rent, the quality and size of the apartment, how many housemates or roommates you have, and whether or not the landlord charges for utilities.

 Typical price points: